 When the going gets tough, the tough get angry.
 When nature is having a hard time, she lashes out.
 The same goes for honey bees, as they can turn aggressive too.
 When they do so, it’s usually because they are going through some kind of hardship.

 Alternatively, in times of plenty, they’ll endure your visits with a calm and friendly greeting.

 When things get tough, they’ll let you know.
 But that’s not all that sets them off.
 Let’s look at some of the main reasons why bees get aggressive.

 11 Main Causes for Aggressive Honey Bees

 As an experienced beekeeper, I have encountered many aggressive hives and angry bees in my day.
 This type of behavior is normal and to be expected as you progress in your journey.

 I frequently work with both beginner and intermediate beekeepers who have trouble figuring out a bee’s aggressive behavior.
 I’ve done my best to lay out all the reasons which cause honey bees to become angry.

-By understanding these reasons, I feel confident that you’ll be able to pinpoint the cause so you quickly remedy your aggressive hive!
+By understanding these reasons, I feel confident that you’ll be able to pinpoint the cause so you can quickly remedy your aggressive hive!

 Sometimes, the apple simply falls right under the tree.
 Usually, aggression is cyclic, and the colony will only be aggressive and testy at certain times of the year.
 This period is usually very brief.